 Frequently Asked Questions (FAQs) About Money Market Accounts

 We covered a lot of information in regard to money market accounts, who they are best for, and some of the top providers.
 There are some questions that are asked more often than others, and we address those here.
-If you have any other unanswered questions, please feel free to share them on the FitSmallBusiness forum, and we’ll provide an answer.

 Are Money Market Accounts FDIC-insured?